Newsnight: Jeremy Paxman interviews Michael Howard

-In May 1997, Jeremy Paxman pressed former Home Secretary Michael Howard about a meeting with head of the Prison Service Derek Lewis about the possible dismissal of the governor of Parkhurst Prison.
+In May 1997, Jeremy Paxman interviewed former Home Secretary Michael Howard about a meeting with head of the Prison Service Derek Lewis about the possible dismissal of the governor of Parkhurst Prison.
 Faced with what he considered evasive answers, Paxman put the same question – "Did you threaten to overrule him?" (i.e. Lewis) – to Howard twelve times in succession.

 This has become one of the programme's best known interviews.
 Later, during the twentieth anniversary edition of Newsnight, Paxman told Howard that he had simply been trying to prolong the interview because the next item in the running order was not ready.
 In 2004, Paxman raised the subject again with Howard, by then leader of the Conservative Party to get a final answer.
 This time, Howard laughed it off, saying that he had not threatened to overrule the head of the Prison Service.
 During Paxman's final show in June 2014, Howard briefly appeared in the studio once more, with Paxman simply asking "Did you?", to which Howard replied "No, Jeremy, I didn't, but feel free to ask another 11 times."

 Emily Maitlis interviews Prince Andrew, Duke of York

-In November 2019, Emily Maitlis interviewed the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor) about his relationship with convicted sex offender Jeffrey Epstein, who was found dead in August 2019 whilst awaiting trial.
+In November 2019, Emily Maitlis interviewed Prince Andrew, Duke of York about his relationship with convicted sex offender Jeffrey Epstein, who was found dead in August 2019 whilst awaiting trial.
 The interview had taken months to prepare and Maitlis received approval only 48 hours before the scheduled airdate.

-In the interview, the Duke of York denied having sex with Virginia Giuffre (then known by her maiden name Virginia Roberts) in March 2001, as she had accused, because he had been at home with his daughters, having taken his elder daughter, Beatrice, to a party at PizzaExpress in Woking.
+In the interview, Andrew denied having sex with Virginia Giuffre (then known by her maiden name Virginia Roberts) in March 2001, as she had accused, because he had been at home with his daughters, having taken his elder daughter, Beatrice, to a party at PizzaExpress in Woking.
 The Duke said that he had "no recollection of ever meeting" Giuffre and that he had "absolutely no memory" of a photograph taken of him with Giuffre at Ghislaine Maxwell's house.
 He said he had investigations carried out to establish whether the photograph was faked, but they had been "inconclusive".

-Mountbatten Windsor's responses in the interview received negative reactions from both the media and the public.
+Mountbatten-Windsor's responses in the interview received negative reactions from both the media and the public.
 Maitlis won the Network Presenter of the Year award at the RTS Television Journalism Awards in 2020, and the interview was given awards for Interview of the Year and Scoop of the Year.

 The interview and events surrounding it have twice been dramatised.
 In 2024 Netflix released Scoop, and in the same year Prime Video released a three-part mini-series, A Very Royal Scandal.